Notice of Privacy Practices

-This Notice describes the privacy practices of Altus Lumberton, LP, a hospital emergency room.
+This Notice describes the privacy practices of Altus Lake Jackson, LP, a hospital emergency room.
 We are obligated by law to maintain the privacy of your identifiable health information (known as Protected Health Information or “PHI”), whether in paper or electronic records, and to protect the integrity, confidentiality, and availability of your PHI.
-Altus Lumberton, LP may use and disclose your PHI to the extent necessary to provide you with quality health care, and for purposes of payment and health care operations.
-All members of our workforce including employees, independently contracted doctors and other persons who work with Altus Lumberton, LP are required to follow the privacy practices described in this Notice.
+Altus Lake Jackson, LP may use and disclose your PHI to the extent necessary to provide you with quality health care, and for purposes of payment and health care operations.
+All members of our workforce including employees, independently contracted doctors and other persons who work with Altus Lake Jackson, LP are required to follow the privacy practices described in this Notice.

 II.
 Uses and Disclosures Which Do Not Require Your Written Authorization

 In certain situations, we must obtain your written authorization before we use or disclose your PHI.
 Listed below are a number of uses and disclosures for which we do not need your prior written authorization.

 - Uses and Disclosures for Treatment.
 We may use and disclose your PHI to provide diagnosis and treatment of an injury or illness.
 In addition, we may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 We may also disclose PHI to other providers involved in your treatment.

 - Payment.
 We may use and disclose your PHI to obtain payment for our services from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care to verify that such company will pay for health care furnished to you by Altus Lake Jackson, LP Management.
 We also may disclose your PHI to other providers to help them receive payment for the services they furnished to you